yaseeen96/Day-15-Coffee-Machine/README.md

 ### General Instructions

-- It works like a normal coffee machine where you will have to enter the coffee you want with
+- It works like a normal coffee machine where you will have to enter the coffee you want.

 #### Enjoy 😄